BenjaminHLee/ESG-2/README.md

 Players submit bids.
 This updates the bids spreadsheet.

 The administrator runs the hour.
-This takes in the hour's demand (from demand.csv) and the player bids (from the current `bids.csv` file), and determines which units will activate at which price.
+This takes in the hour's parameters (from `schedule.csv`) and the player bids (from the current `bids.csv` file), and determines which units will activate at which price.
 See "ACTIVATING UNITS" for specific information on how this is determined, including adjustment.
 This information is used to update the current `round_#_hour_#.csv` file as well as the `summary.csv` file.
 The information is also used to draw three charts representing the net market, the south market, the north market, and the adjustments made.
 The hour is then advanced.

 The PLAYER VIEW will consist of:
 - A means through which the player can read the data in the `summary.csv` file, the past charts, and the past hourly spreadsheets